yiwenwang-ms/microsoft-graph-docs/api-reference/beta/includes/snippets/javascript/update-educationfeedbackoutcome-javascript-snippets.md

 const client = Client.init(options);

 const educationOutcome = {
-    @odata.type:"#microsoft.graph.educationFeedbackOutcome",
-    feedback:{
-        text:{
+    '@odata.type':'#microsoft.graph.educationFeedbackOutcome',
+    feedback: {
+        text: {
-            content:"This is feedback for the assignment as a whole.", contentType:"text"
+            content: 'This is feedback for the assignment as a whole.',
+            contentType: 'text'
         }
     }
 };